BlogEnglishHow to Write a Persuasive Text: Structure, Techniques & Assessment Tips

 Discussions

-On the other hand, discussions will explore various different viewpoints to help readers make an informed decision.
-They may recommend a particular stance following the discussion or sum up both points of view and provide both pros and cons for each one.
+Unlike a feature article, they may recommend a particular stance following the discussion or sum up both points of view and provide both pros and cons for each one.

 Speeches